Automattic/themes/bain-marie/readme.txt

 == Description ==

-Bain Marie is the perfect blogging theme for food bloggers.
+Bain Marie is the perfect theme for food bloggers.
 Featuring elegant, modern styles and specialized recipe cards, it offers a reliable and attractive choice for your blog.
 The theme includes two color palettes, providing you with more customization options.

 == Changelog ==